From the Editor

 * Artist Surgeries at the Gate Theatre: on the second Thursday of every month.

-* As Yet Unscene is a year-round programme initiative to find and develop scripts in early stages of development. it includes workshops, rehearsed readings and fully-rehearsed performances of longer extracts.
+* As Yet Unscene, year-round initiative to find and develop scripts in early stages of development. it includes workshops, rehearsed readings and fully-rehearsed performances of longer extracts.
 Details here

 * The Royal Court has also launched a London-wide playwrights award for 13-18-year-olds.